workflux/workflUX/README.md

     Shell commands that are executed before the actual CWL execution.
 For instance to load required python/conda environments.
     *Optional*.
 - **exec**\*:
     Shell commands to start the CWL execution.
-Usually this is only the command line to execute the CWL runner.
+Usually, this is only the command line to execute the CWL runner.
 The stdout and stderr of the CWL runner should be redirected to the predefined log file.
     *Required*.
 - **eval**\*:
     The exit status at the end of the *exec* step is automatically checked.
 Here you can specify shell commands to additionally evaluate the content of the execution log to determine if the execution succeeded.
 To communicate failure to CWLab, set the `SUCCESS` variable to `False`.
     *Optional*.
 - **post_exec**\*:
     Shell commands that are executed after *exec* and *eval*.
-For instance, this can be used to cleanup temporary files.
+For instance, this can be used to clean up temporary files.

 \* **Additional notes regarding execution profile steps:**
-- In each step following predefiened variables are available:
+- In each step following predefined variables are available:
     - ``JOB_ID``
     - ``RUN_ID`` (please note: is only unique within a job)
     - ``CWL`` (the path to the used CWL document)